 Department of Ecology

-The Department of Ecology focus on modern approaches and tools in molecular, behavioural, community and ecosystem ecology.
+The Department of Ecology focus on modern approaches and tools in molecular, behavioural, community and ecosystem ecology and plant pathology.
 Research and teaching is supported by laboratory and field facilities.

 Lincoln University introduced the first ecology course in New Zealand and continues to pioneer advances in land-based applied ecology.